rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 ## Tip 45:   You’ve Already Lost Your Job

-if you were hired to be a programmer, don’t think of yourself as a programmer.
+If you were hired to be a programmer, don’t think of yourself as a programmer.
 Think of yourself as maybe not a programmer anymore.
 Keep doing your job, but don’t get too comfortable.

 **Act on It!**

-you’re a programmer, try a day or two of doing your job as if you were a tester or a project manager.
+You’re a programmer, try a day or two of doing your job as if you were a tester or a project manager.

 ## Tip 46:   Path with No Destination

 One of America’s biggest problems is that it is a goal-oriented society.
 You typically spend all your time doing things and little of your time actually reaching goals.
 The real meat of your career is not the promotions and salary advances.
 It’s the time you spend working toward those advances.
 What most of us fail to realize is that the path is the end.
 Focusing on the ending makes you forget to make the process good.
 And, bad processes create bad products.

 **Act on It!**

-time tracking and expense reporting,

-average day, such as time tracking and expense reporting, for example.
+Time tracking and expense reporting, average day, such as time tracking and expense reporting, for example.
 The next time you have to do a task like this, see whether you can find a way to focus on the task as you do it instead of anxiously rushing to finish it.

-time tracking and expense reporting,

-The next time you have to do a task like this, see whether you can find a way to focus on the task as you do it instead of anxiously rushing to finish it.

 ## Tip 47:   Make Yourself a Map

 Unless you’re looking to exit the industry, you need a road map.
 Your personal product road map is what you use to tell whether you’ve moved.

-each choice should be part of a greater whole.
+Each choice should be part of a greater whole.

-this an address book or a chat application?
+This an address book or a chat application?
 Is it a game or a web browser?
 A personal product road map not only can help you stay on track, constantly evolving, but it can also show you the bigger picture of what you have to offer.

 Each new investment is part of a larger whole.

 **Act on It!**

-map out where you’ve been.
+Map out where you’ve been.
 Show where you started and what your skills and jobs were at each step.
 Once you’ve created this historical map, keep it updated.
 It’s a great way to reflect on your progress as you move toward your newly defined goals.

 ## Tip 48:   Watch the Market

 As the conditions of the market change, not paying attention could result in money lost or money that could have been earned missed.
 The same holds true for your knowledge investments.
 Watch the technology news, both the business side and the purely technical side,

-watch the alpha geeks.
+Watch the alpha geeks.
 Alpha geeks are those super-nerds who are always on the bloodiest tip of the bleeding edge,

 **Act on It!**